 Statistical analysis

-Statistical analyses were done in R. Code is available at github.com/p.
+Statistical analyses were done in R (R Core Team, 2018).
 To see if the burrows distribution is normally distribution, among all, and for the dunes and the beach separately, we performed a Shapiro Wilkins test.
 To compare the means of two normal distributions, we performed a two-sided standard z-test.
 To test whether the activity levels differed significantly between the beach and the dunes, we did an ANOVA.

 Geospatial analysis